2023 AMC 10A Problems

 Solution:

-Label the cells row by row The top-left block is a permutation of the four colors, so ways.
+Label the cells row by row as The top-left block is a permutation of the four colors, so ways.
 The block is also all four colors, and are fixed, so is the remaining two in some order: ways.
 Same story for the two colors apart from another ways.
 That leaves forced to whatever color is missing from and that only works when Of the order combinations, exactly one has so survive.
 The total is Therefore, the answer is D.

 21.